-2c.
-Mechanisms of CHF: hypertension and arterial wall stiffness
+Hypertension and arterial wall stiffness

-CKD could be both the reason and the result of hypertension.
-This is probably the source of the very high hypertension prevalence in ESRD subjects.
-For example, in our previous study, more than 70% of 258 subjects coming for vascular access examination into our department from the whole country suffered from hypertension (Malik et al. 2007).
-In non-ESRD patients, several studies have repeatedly confirmed that the treatment of high blood pressure decreases both cardiac and particular cerebrovascular events in patients with diabetes (Schrier et al. 2002) as well as in those without diabetes(Hansson et al. 1999).
+Chronic kidney disease could be both the reason and the result of hypertension.
+This is probably a source of the very high hypertension prevalence in ESRD subjects.
+For example, in our previous study, more than 70 % of 258 subjects coming for vascular access examination into our department from the whole country suffered from hypertension (Malík et al. 2007).
+In non-ESRD patients, several studies have repeatedly confirmed that the treatment of high blood pressure decreases both cardiac and particular cerebrovascular events in patients with diabetes (Schrier et al. 2002) as well as in those without diabetes (Hansson et al. 1999).
 Similarly, decreasing blood pressure has been shown to prevent progression of renal disease (Bakris et al. 2000).
-A new light was brought by a series of subsequent studies, which were meta-analysed by the project "INDIANA" (Boutitie et al. 2002).
+A new light was brought by a series of subsequent studies, which were meta-analyzed by the project "INDIANA" (Boutitie et al. 2002).
 It has been shown that lowering diastolic blood pressure is protective until a certain level and then the risk of all-cause mortality rises again: J-shaped curve.
-The authors have revealed a J-point at a diastolic blood pressure of 84 mmHq.
-There are several possible explanations of this phenomenon and 2 of them seem to be particularly important: 1.
-Subjects with low blood pressure suffer probably from more severe cardiac disease (heart failure and/or coronary artery disease).
-2. Because decreasing diastolic blood pressure is associated with increasing pulse pressure (= the difference between systolic and diastolic pressure), there is a possibility that an increment in pulse pressure may be culpable for these findings (Berl and Henrich 2006).
+The authors have revealed a J-point at a diastolic blood pressure of 84 mmHg.
+There are several possible explanations of this phenomenon and two of them seem to be particularly important.
+First, subjects with low blood pressure suffer probably from more severe cardiac disease (heart failure and/or coronary artery disease).
+Second, the decrease of the diastolic blood pressure leads to the increase of pulse pressure and the increment in pulse pressure may be responsible for the "J"-like relation (Berl and Henrich 2006).

-The ill effects of hypertension are usually attributed to the reduction in the caliber of arterioles, resulting in a peripheral resistance increase.
+The ill effects of hypertension are usually attributed to the reduction in the internal diameter of arterioles, resulting in a peripheral resistance increase.
 Blood pressure is the easiest measurable index of opposition to left ventricular ejection (afterload).
 In fact, the appropriate term to define the arterial factors opposing LV ejection is the aortic impedance, which depends on: 1) the peripheral resistance, 2) the viscoelastic properties of the aorta and central arteries, and 3) the inertial forces represented by the mass of the blood in the aorta and left ventricle (Nichols and O'Rourke 2005).
 Peripheral resistance, as a determinant of mean blood pressure, sets the general level at which the pressure wave will fluctuate.
 The amplitude of this fluctuation (pulse pressure) is influenced by the viscoelastic properties of the aorta and large arteries and by the characteristics of the left ventricular ejection (stroke volume and ejection velocity).
 The viscoelastic properties of the aorta can be described in terms of compliance, distensibility and stiffness (Meeus et al. 2000).
 Stiffening of arterial walls can increase the afterload independently of peripheral resistance.
 Clinically, high aortic stiffness is suspected in patients with high pulse pressure.
 The latter can occur in case of diastolic pressure decrease, systolic pressure increase, or both.
 Arterial stiffening leads to faster pulse wave velocity, which, after the reflections at the level of the peripheral arteries, returns earlier to the aorta, amplifies aortic and even ventricular pressures during systole (aortic valve is still open) and reduces aortic pressure during diastole (Safar et al. 1990).
 Vitious circle continues by further stiffening of arteries.
-Arterial stiffening is also a result of metabolic disturbances - see below.
+Arterial stiffening is also a result of metabolic disturbances (see below).

-2d.
-Mechanism of CHF: Vascular pathology, coronary artery disease
+Vascular pathology, coronary artery disease

 Several vascular pathologies play a role in patients suffering from ESRD.
-These include 1. atherosclerosis; 2. arteriosclerosis; 3. vascular calcifications and remodeling.
+These include 1) atherosclerosis, 2) arteriosclerosis, and 3) vascular calcifications and remodeling.